Sex brings two people together in the deepest, most profound intimacy possible.

 Laying the foundation

 We begin with the assumption that sex and sexuality really do matter.
 They are fundamental to the whole meaning of the marital relationship.
 Sexual union is vital to the process of togetherness and is to be enjoyed to the fullest within marriage.
 Further, husband and wife are to guard their “marriage bed” by being faithful to each other.
-Sexual infidelity is an enormous betrayal to your spouse and is one of the most destructive forces in a marriage.
+Sexual infidelity is an enormous betrayal to your spouse and is one of the most destructive forces in marriage.

 Priming the pump